beaverbuilder/assistant/readme.txt

 == Changelog ==

+= 1.4.0 ( 2023-03-20 ) =
+* The Assistant Pro community is here!
+See it in action at: [https://app.assistant.pro/community](https://app.assistant.pro/community)
+* Browse templates and website assets from directly within WordPress with the new community app.
+* Share, sell, and purchase libraries of templates and website assets.

 = 1.3.9 ( 2023-03-07 ) =
 * Fixed library item screenshots not working correctly when updating an item.